6 Great Tips on How to Store Lego (With Pictures)

-1. Plastic Bin
+1. Plastic Bins

 If the Lego sets are used often, putting them in a plastic bin is the best storage method.
 It makes it easier to take them out when it’s time to play and also makes storage a lot easier.
 Get a bin with separated sections to arrange the Legos according to functionality, color, and shape.
 However, if you have too many Lego sets, storing them in a bin may cause a lot of confusion when building.

-2. Container with Dividers
+2. Containers with Dividers

 If you are an expert Lego builder or your kids like things a bit more organized, storing Lego in a container with dividers is the best option.
 It’s an upgrade on the binning method since it enables you to store all the Lego in one large container but in separate compartments.
 You can use tackle boxes or empty shelf cabinets as dividers.

 This is a brilliant yet simple idea.
 It entails stacking the Lego pieces together either horizontally or horizontally.
 You can stack them according to shape or size, whoever fits better.
 The pieces that can’t be stacked, like the pins, gears, and axles, can be stored in a separate container or drawer.

 4. Acrylic Boxes

 Clear acrylic boxes enable you to arrange your Lego beautifully and efficiently.
 It also allows you to showcase all your Lego sets since it’s clear and can handle a lot of bricks.
 You can put the storage boxes on top of each other and display them as a centerpiece.

 Sorting Lego bricks by color is the most obvious way.
 You can put them in different tubs according to color, making them easier to find.
 However, this makes it harder to find the specific brick you want.
 It’s best applied if you use classic bricks, but other pieces can be tricky.